ksator/lab_management/README.md

 # How to collect data from the network

-### How to pass show commands on junos devices and collect the output
+### How to pass show commands on junos devices and collect the commands output
 Edit this [**file**](cli.yml) to indicate the list of show commands you want to use
 ```
 vi cli.yml